proxy0001/nft-marketplace/README.md

-# First DApp
+# NFT marketplace
-Learning how to build a DApp by doing a small project that connects your wallet and show your NFTs.
+This is our first DApp, Learning how to build a DApp by doing a small project that connects your wallet and show your NFTs.